 30C Tax Credit: IRS Guidance for EV Charging Project Developers

-On September 19, 2024, the U.S. Department of the Treasury and the IRS released proposed regulations under Section 30C of the Internal Revenue Code.
-These regulations offer essential insights into changes prompted by the Inflation Reduction Act (IRA).
-This post discusses the importance of the 30C credit for electrifying transportation sector, why we’re focused supporting the transfer EV charging credits, and key updates in the septembers proposed guidance
+On September 19, 2024, the U.S. Department of the Treasury and the IRS released proposed regulations under Section 30C of the Internal Revenue Code aimed at incorporating changes driven by the Inflation Reduction Act (IRA).
+In this post, we’ll examine the valuable role the 30C credit plays in electrifying the transportation sector, notable updates from September's proposed guidance and why Basis is focused on supporting the transfer of EV charging credits.

 Private investment is the fastest route to scaling charging networks, reaching underserved areas, and encouraging more consumers to choose EVs.
 Deploying private charging stations nationally benefits investors through long-term revenue from charging services, heavy-duty EV fleet deployment, all the while reducing national emissions and boosting energy security.

-The proposed regulations, which are open for public comment for the next 60 days, clarify important provisions such as the definition of a "single item of property" and the types of storage and recharging equipment that qualify for the credit.
+The proposed regulations—open for public comment until November 18, 2024—clarify important provisions, including defining "single item of property" as well as the various storage and recharging equipment that qualify for the credit.

-Historically, Section 30C credits were capped on a per-location basis.
-However, the new regulations shift this cap to a "per single item" basis, making it especially relevant to recharging ports and fuel dispensers.
-For example, if a charger has two charging ports, the $100,000 limit applies separately to each port.
+Section 30C credits were previously capped on a per-location basis.
+The new regulations shift this cap to a "per single item" basis, which is particularly relevant for recharging ports and fuel dispensers.
+As an example, if a charger has two charging ports, the $100,000 limit actually applies separately to each port.

 Additionally, the regulations specify that the property covered by the credit must be functionally interdependent, meaning each component is essential for the overall operation of the refueling or recharging property.

-The new regulations also introduce provisions for alternative fuel storage and electrical energy storage property, detailing their eligibility criteria.
-These types of storage must be located at the site where vehicles are recharged or refueled.
+The new 30C regulations also introduce provisions for alternative fuel storage and electrical energy storage property.
+In order to qualify for either category, the storage property must be located at the site where vehicles are recharged or refueled.

-Prevailing wage and apprenticeship requirements remain critical factors in determining eligibility for the 30% credit.
+In the new guidance, prevailing wage and apprenticeship requirements remain critical factors in achieving the 30% credit (five times the base credit amount of 6%).
 These considerations are essential for projects involving multiple items of property constructed on contiguous land.

 Stay in the loop with our newsletter featuring pricing updates and latest industry news